behradkamyab/RL-Project-Group24/README.md

 1. **Environment inspection** — explore the Hopper observation/action spaces and episode termination (`test_random_policy.py`).
 2. **REINFORCE** — Monte Carlo policy gradient from scratch, comparing no baseline, a constant baseline, and an exponential-moving-average (EMA) baseline.
-3. **Actor-Critic** — a one-step TD Actor-Critic, then a refined configuration tuned via a small hyperparameter search and evaluated across seeds.
+3. **Actor-Critic** — a one-step TD Actor-Critic.
+We call the best configuration from the 12-trial hyperparameter search the **tuned Actor-Critic**, and the version obtained by applying three stability-oriented changes to it — a lower actor learning rate (3.9→3.5×10⁻⁵), tighter gradient clipping (0.5→0.3), and advantage normalization — the **refined Actor-Critic**.
+All methods are evaluated across 9 seeds.

 ## How to run